Printed in days, a house: New York firm takes 3D printing to the next level

 Andersen said the actual printing time for the walls took about 48 hours, part of an overall eight-day process to build the entire home.

-That is significantly faster and around 30per cent cheaper overall than a home built using standard construction methods, he said, where laborers need to tow in and stack blocks manually.
+That is significantly faster and around 30per cent cheaper overall than a home built using standard construction methods, he said, where labourers need to tow in and stack blocks manually.

 "We show up with a printer.
 We can replace the labor-intensiveness of those guys and extrude concrete much faster than they can lay the bricks," he said.

-Not everyone in the construction industry is thrilled at that prospect, and the process has received mixed feedback, he said, with some skepticism in particular from older tradesmen.
+Not everyone in the construction industry is thrilled at that prospect, and the process has received mixed feedback, he said, with some scepticism in particular from older tradesmen.

 "I think people are just unprepared for how this is going to change construction," said Andersen.
 "This is the beginning.
 This is just scratching the surface right here."